 December has been a bit calm when it comes to smartphone launches but we have had a few new notable additions which deserve mentioning.
 Micromax made its comeback and its most affordable option, the In 1b, turned out to be a pretty decent phone compared to everything else that's out there in the entry-level space.
 Big batteries and displays continue to the top trend in the current crop of smartphones.
 Cameras and processing power are still quite basic, but then again, these phones aren't designed to be exceptional performers.

-The smartphones we are recommending have gone through our tests, and only the ones which have scored better than average have made it to our list.
-So while some people might have a strict budget of Rs.
-8,000 to spend on a smartphone, they can be assured that they are getting the best smartphone for their money.
-We have also mentioned a few phones currently priced under Rs.
-7,000 to cover those on an even tighter budget.
-Here are your choices.
+The smartphones we are recommending have gone through our tests, and only the ones which have scored better than average have made it to this list.
+Here are some of the best smartphones you should consider under Rs.
+8,000.

 |Phones under Rs.
 8,000||Gadgets 360 rating (out of 10)||Price in India (as recommended)|

-Is iPhone SE the ultimate 'affordable' iPhone for India?
-We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.
+Are iPhone 12 mini, HomePod mini the Perfect Apple Devices for India?
+We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts, Google Podcasts, or RSS, download the episode, or just hit the play button below.